Nancarrow Farm Wedding - Nicky and Will

 I was asked the other day what do I do if it rains on a wedding day?
 It’s a good question.
 Because, sometimes weddings are wet.
 Really wet.
 Torrential rain wet.
 Which is a good point to introduce todays couple.
 Nicky and Will had returned from their home in Australia to get married at Nancarrow Farm in Cornwall.
 A Nancarrow Farm wedding is a splendid affair.
 It really is a special place (and best of all only 8 miles from where I live).
 Nicky and Will had chosen to get married just before Christmas.
 Which was where the fun started.
 Winter weddings can be a lottery weatherwise.
 But then so can summer weddings (I once photographed in a flooded marquee during one particular summer storm).
 But things were looking a bit stormy for Will and Nicky.
-The start of the day for this Nancarrow Farm wedding actually was not to bad.
+The start of the day for this Nancarrow Farm wedding actually was not too bad.
 The accommodation at Nancarrow Farm consists of beautifully converted old farm buildings.
+Working as a wedding photographer in Cornwall I get to visit a lot of wonderful wedding venues, but Nancarrow rates as the best.
 The bridal party though can normally be found in a building called ‘The Chicken Shed’.
 Everything went smoothly and all was good.
 The rain started lightly but it wasn’t a problem.
 Nicky and her bridesmaids were enjoying the preparation and there was a real sense of excitement.

 To church from the Nancarrow Farm wedding